jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (in revision). _Sociophonetic variation in English /l/ in the child-directed speech of English-Malay bilinguals._

-Sim, J. H. & Post, B. (accepted).
-Variation in quality of maternal input and development of coda stops in English-speaking children in Singapore. _Journal of Child Language_
+Sim, J. H. & Post, B. (accepted). _Variation in quality of maternal input and development of coda stops in English-speaking children in Singapore._

 Sim, J. H. (2019).
 “But you don’t sound Malay!”
 Language dominance and variation in the accents of English-Malay bilinguals in Singapore. _English World-Wide_, 40(1), 79–108. [[paper]](https://www.jbe-platform.com/content/journals/10.1075/eww.00023.sim) <br /> [[accepted manuscript]](https://www.researchgate.net/publication/330792385_But_you_don't_sound_Malay_Language_dominance_and_variation_in_the_accents_of_English-Malay_bilinguals_in_Singapore)